getjavelin/documentation/docs/javelin-core/integration.md

       "index":0,
       "logprobs":null,
       "message":{
         "content":"Sugar, also known as sucrose, has a chemical composition of C12H22O11.
-This means that each molecule of sucrose contains 12 carbon atoms, 22 hydrogen atoms, and 11 oxygen atoms.","role":"assistant"
+This means that each molecule of sucrose contains 12 carbon atoms, 22 hydrogen atoms, and 11 oxygen atoms.", "role":"assistant"
       }
     }
   ],